amitparik/AutoBotFunctionality/README.md

-# ChallengeBotController - Automated Registration Script Overview
+# Blackscale Challenge Automation - Automated Registration Script Overview

 ## Project Purpose

-ChallengeBotController is designed to automate the registration process on the [Blackscale Challenge](https://challenge.blackscale.media) website.
+Automated Registration Script is designed to automate the registration process on the [Blackscale Challenge](https://challenge.blackscale.media) website.
 The script mimics user interactions to complete the registration process seamlessly.

 ## Overview